gecko0307/dagon/doc/tutorials/Tutorial 14. Input Manager.md

 }
 ```

 All key and button codes, such as KEY_UP and MB_LEFT, are in `dagon.core.keycodes`.
-Here's the cheatsheet for gamepad buttons/axes:
+Here's the cheatsheet for gamepad buttons/axes, using Xbox-style gamepad as a reference:

 ![](https://github.com/gecko0307/dagon/blob/master/doc/tutorials/images/dagon_game_controller_constants.jpg?raw=true)